codetricity/tpreview/README.md

 .\tpreview.exe info
 ```

-## conversion to video
+## frame conversion to video for testing

-Combined frames into movie with editor.
+Combined frames into video with movie editor to test smoothness and check for
+broken frames.

 ![frames to movie](docs/images/image_to_movie.gif)